manishym/steelfusion-handoff/README.md

 Work files get created by executing scripts.
 These work files store credentials, track snapshot names, track mounted LUNs and store resignatured virtual machine vmx files.

+6. SAN libraries and scripts
+All SAN specific scripts are stored in WORK_DIR\lib\<storage type>
+Any SAN library that has _v1 in the folder name, has all working scripts and duplicates in the same folder.

 ------------------------------------------------------
 # Example Installation Steps